-Droid Depot custom droids cannot roll through Galaxy’s Edge.
+Droid Depot custom droids cannot roll through Galaxy’s Edge, except for a designated play area around the depot.
 Droids must be inside the carrying box provided, the special Droid Depot backpack available for purchase, or otherwise secured.

-The Droid Depot carrying box is an okay way to transport a BB unit, especially if the specialty backpacks are sold out.
+The Droid Depot carrying box is an okay way to transport a BB, R, or C unit, especially if the specialty backpacks are sold out.
 The openings make it easy to see when our droid is talking or moving in response to something in Galaxy’s Edge.

 We also tried using a traditional backpack to walk BB through Galaxy’s Edge.
 The regular backpack was decidedly worse than using the provided carrying box from Droid Depot for BB.
 The BB unit head kept getting knocked off inside the Jansport backpack, and you could not tell when it was interacting with prompts inside Galaxy’s Edge.

 Not surprisingly, the specialty Droid Depot backpacks are the most comfortable way to carry your astromech around Galaxy’s Edge.

 We always enjoy how our droids seem to chirp and move as we explore Galaxy’s Edge.
 At first we thought we knew when and where our droids would interact, but the longer we spend in Galaxy’s Edge the more we discover the interactions are not completely reproducible.

 Sometimes we would bring BB-5 to a place where she would become very animated, but the next time we walked past nothing happened.
 At first I was a little disappointed by this lack of consistency, but then I began to appreciate that this randomness made the experience feel more authentic.

 All three types of droids use the same basic controller.
 Bluetooth technology pairs the control and droid during the activation step.